ivenms/tic-tac-toe/README.md

 # Tic Tac Toe Game

-Welcome to the Tic Tac Toe game!
+Welcome to the Tic Tac Toe project!

+This is a simple web-based implementation of the classic Tic Tac Toe game.
+Challenge a friend or play against the computer.

 ## How to Play